 REI Co-op 650 Down Jacket

-Lightweight, warm, and one of the best deals you’ll find on a down jacket, this REI down puffy is so comfy and packs down into its own pocket.
+Lightweight, warm, and one of the best deals you’ll find on a down jacket, this REI down puffy is ultra comfy and packs down into its own pocket.
 The down is also certified by the Responsible Down Standard which means the animals weren’t subject to cruel and unnecessary practices.

-Weatherproof Shell for Winter Hiking
+Winter Hiking Shell

 If there is a chance of sleet, snow, rain, or wind, you’ll want to add an outer shell over your winter hiking clothes.
 This will protect you from the elements and keep your other layers dry.
 Look for an outer layer that is waterproof but still breathable as well as packable so you can stuff it in your backpack when you aren’t wearing it.
 You don’t want a super heavy insulated ski jacket.